adlnet/xAPIWrapper/README.md

 ##### Input

-The input `statement` may either be JSON string of an xAPI statement or a Javascript object that aligns with the deserialization of a JSON xAPI statement.
+The input `statement` may either be a JSON string of an xAPI statement or a JSON object that aligns with the deserialization of a JSON xAPI statement.

-###### Using an object
+###### JSON
     var report = validator.validateStatement({
                     "id": "fd41c918-b88b-4b20-a0a5-a4c32391aaa0",
                     "actor": {